-2.15 There is a minimum booking commitment for children aged 2 to 5 years of either one full day or two afternoon or morning sessions.
+2.15 There is a minimum booking commitment for children aged 0 to 5 years of either one full day or two afternoon or morning sessions.
 Bookings must be for the same session(s) each week.
 It is not possible to swap days, so that for example, a normally booked Thursday is swapped for a Friday on a one off or temporary basis.
 Additional days can be accepted as a chargeable extra and subject to availability.

-3.3 Specifically, we reserve the right to end this agreement with immediate effect if (1) you have not paid the agreed fees (2) you have breached your obligations under this agreement and you have or cannot put right that breach within a reasonable period of being requested to do so (3) your child’s behaviour is unacceptable or endangers the safety and well-being of any of the other children in the Nursery (4) financial, business or commercial reasons compel us to radically change the nature of the Nursery’s operations, including but not limited to permanent closure of the Nursery, change of childcare service, re-registration of child numbers and age groups, changes to the registration and bookings policy.
+3.3 Specifically, we reserve the right to end this agreement with immediate effect if (1) you have not paid the agreed fees (2) you have breached your obligations under this agreement and you have or cannot put right that breach within a reasonable period of being requested to do so (3) your child’s behaviour is unacceptable or endangers the safety and well-being of any of the other children in the Nursery (4) financial, business or commercial reasons compel us to radically change the nature of the Nursery’s operations, including but not limited to permanent closure of the Nursery, change of childcare service provider, re-registration of child numbers and age groups, changes to the registration and bookings policy.
 Naturally, we will provide as much notice as possible given any of these events.

 3.4 We may suspend the provision of childcare for any of the above reasons and in addition

 (1) if your child is suffering from an infectious or contagious disease or illness which may easily be passed onto others at the Nursery.
 The suspension will continue whilst we try to resolve the problem in conjunction with the parent / carer.
-(2) where forces beyond our control compel us to either close the Nursery or reduce the available hours, such as an outbreak of disease that involves the intervention of outside agencies such as Environmental Health, severe weather such as snow or ice which significantly impairs safe travel to and from the Nursery, industrial action affecting travel to and from the Nursery, an Ofsted investigation or any other reasonable incident not in our control.
+(2) where forces beyond our control compel us to either close the Nursery or reduce the available hours, such as an outbreak of disease (See COVID-19 addendum) that involves the intervention of outside agencies such as Environmental Health, severe weather such as snow or ice which significantly impairs safe travel to and from the Nursery, industrial action affecting travel to and from the Nursery, an Ofsted investigation or any other reasonable incident not in our control.
 In the event that the Nursery is compelled to close in reasonable circumstances beyond our control we are not able to refund fees or organise alternative childcare, nor can we accept any consequential liability sustained by parents / carers due for example to loss of earnings or costs associated with alternative childcare.
 Dependent on the nature of the closure we may be able to seek compensation through our insurance policy and every effort will be made to minimise the disruption to service and cost to parents or carers.
 None of the above compromises your statutory rights if the Nursery has been negligent.

 4.1 Staff are checked on commencement with the Nursery through the Disclosure and Barring Service to ensure there are no safeguarding issues of which we need to be aware.
 Suitable person checks also include but are not limited to identity verification, qualification checks, personal and employment references, medical checks and where applicable visas or permits to work in the UK.
-In some cases, because of the length of time that this process takes, a person may start work pending clearance provided they are at no time left looking after children on their own.

 4.2 The Nursery observes the Ofsted regulations relating to staff and children ratios, currently 0-2 years 1:3, 2-3 years 1:4 and 3 to 5 years 1:8.
 In practice our ratios exceed the minima.